A College Experience

 Back in 2004, my lovely wife Rachelle and I joined a mentoring group in South Central Los Angeles called the Youth Leadership Program to mentor high school students for their 4 years of high school to help them gain access to college.
 All of our students who worked their way through the program would become the first in their families to attend college.
 It was amazing.

 It was after the Volunteer Encounter that, I realized I wanted this type of volunteer work to be an ongoing part of my life.
 It was also there in that program that I met Andy Seth, and the course of my professional life would be altered for the better from there forward.
 Funny how things work out like that.

 The Greatest Game Ever Played

-Prior to my college experience and helping others realize a college experience of their own, I spent a decent portion of my childhood playing golf and grew to very much love the game.
+Prior to my college experience and helping others realize a college experience of their own, I spent a decent portion of my childhood playing golf with the best custom golf shoes and grew to very much love the game.
 I took a hiatus from the game after playing competitively on my high school team for a few years, and picked it back up with a passion when my family and I planted ourselves in Colorado 4 years ago.
 Since then it’s become a borderline obsession, but I digress.

 Side note, if you have any affinity for golf and haven’t seen the movie “The Greatest Game Ever Played”, I strongly urge an immediate viewing.